canjs/canjs/docs/can-guides/introduction/technical.md

 });
 ```

-Read on to see how CanJS's independence results in easily-testable, flexible,
+Read on to see how CanJS's independence results in easily testable, flexible,
 and compose-able code.

-### Easily-testable
+### Testable

 CanJS's MVVM architecture results in testable code.
 In the previous
 section, we created the [guides/todomvc]'s `<todo-list>`'s Model, ViewModel, and View code.